NoteDance/Note-documentation/README.md

 The `get_info` function makes use of `try-except` blocks to handle potential errors if certain attributes are not defined in the current info.

-# Building a Neural Network by Inheriting from the Model Class
+# Building a Neural Network by Inheriting from the Model Class:

 **Define a Custom Model Class**